vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/misc-gurus.md

 Besides this, there is risible confusion about shankara's date, with some dating him to the BCE era.

+## siddha endorsement
+Seeing a philosophy embodied in a person tells us how good it is like nothing else.

+Personally interacting with erudite shAnkara-s (even supposed brahmajnAni-s) and vaiShNava AchArya-s struck me how inferior the former are relative to the latter in terms of human qualities and happiness.
+(Examples: [TW](/AgamaH/shAnkara-darshanam/tattvam/vishvAsaH/vAde_bhAvaH)) Intellectual understanding of the hollowness of shAnkara-s came later.

+> Ramana Maharishi, samartha Ramadas, yogiram suratkumar, seshadri swamigal, Maha Periyava, Sri Ramakrishna Paramahamsa, Nisargadatta Maharaj etc all confirmed to advaita sampradaya.
+These are big names and I'm sure that no one questions their knowledge and experience.

+Well, we do. ramaNa and such have experienced the joy of AtmA-jnAna or kaivalya (which is a magnificent thing), not actual mukti. rAmakRShNa practiced complete surrender to kAlI while mouthing some unclear advaita once in a while; and he was into _saguNa-brahman_ which we don't deny.
+Note - vishiShTAdvaita is not opposed to a sort of unity between jIva and brahman either.

+On the other hand, one can quote other siddha-s like nammALvAr, rAghavendra etc.. who refuted advaita.
+So, this is not evidence.

+> we do not see mahatmas like Vedanta Desikan and Manavala Mamugal from the Sri sampradaya and someone like Raghavendra Theertha from dvaita sampradaya anymore

+We do see joyous bhAgavata-s, like mukkur lakshminarasimhachariar, abhinava deshika, ayyA devanAthAchArya and so on.

 ## shRngeri-maTha
 ### vidhu-shekhara-bhAratI
 shrI vidhushekhara bhAratI of shRngeri pITha spread canards about some "dhanAkarShaNa-yantra" and shankarachArya statue at a certain specific location in tirupati temple - [TW](https://youtube.com/shorts/D740o7CHoGs?si=PCBJQhYoOYwc1UrH)